 Concept of evolution and the classification of organisms

 Evolutionary classification is also known as phylogenetic classification.
 The modern system of classification is closely linked with the evolutionary relationship of species.
 In an evolutionary classification, the kingdom is the highest taxa, whereas the species is the lowest.
-The members of a species share much of their characters in common when compared to the members of a kingdom.
-For example; all human beings come under the species Homo sapiens and they can interbreed irrespective of whether they are black or white, Asians or Americans and so on.
-Similarly, all human beings come under the class Mammalian encompassing different animals such as monkeys, chimps, elephants, and cows, etc where very few characters of all mammalians resemble but they cant interbreed easily.
-Some of the similar traits in these mamas can be the hair on the body and the mammary glands in females.
+The members of a species share many of their characters in common when compared to the members of a kingdom.
+For example; all human beings come under the species Homo sapiens, and they can interbreed irrespective of whether they are black or white, Asians or Americans and so on.
+Similarly, all human beings fall under the class Mammalian but not all mammalians are highly diffrent instead, they resemble insome ways.
+For instance, mammalians encompass a variety of animals such as monkeys, chimps, elephants, and cows, etc because they all resemble humans in some interests .
+SOme of the similarities are eyes, fingers, toes, body hair, however thay cannot interbreed.
 Similarly, every animal cell lacks cell wall irrespective of whether the organism is a monkey or donkey or human being.
 This means in some way we, all animals, share something in common.
 The degree of similarity or dissimilarity shows that all animals have evolved from a common ancestor.

 Concept of homologous and analogous organs

-Homology (means same) is the similarity that is inherited by two organisms from their common ancestor.
-Organs such as wings of a bat, hands of human beings, bird wings, flippers of seals, forelimb of a horse, etc, have a common universal fundamental anatomy but different organisms use this anatomy for different purposes.
-Horses use their forelimbs for running, human beings use forelimbs (upper limb) for holding something or working but whales use their flippers for swimming.
+Homology (same) is the similarities inherited by two organisms from their common ancestor.
+Organs such as wings of a bat, hands of human beings, wings of birds, flippers of seals, forelimb of a horse, etc, have a common fundamental anatomy .
+However, each organisms use these structures for different purposes.
+For example, horses use their forelimbs for running, human beings use forelimbs (upper limb) for working but whales use their flippers for swimming.

 Fossils and evolution